 We have our list broken down by type of gutters as well as specific instances.
-Hopefully this addresses your problem, but if you have any questions, call Proven Contracting today to discuss your situation.
+Hopefully this addresses your gutter problem, but if you have any questions, call Proven Contracting today to discuss your situation.

 The type of gutter (and when it was installed) will have a huge impact on whether or not you will want to repair or replace.
 Here are a few of the most common types of gutters that you can use as a guide.
 Properly cared for (and repaired before big breaks) a gutter system can last 15 to 20 years.
 But remember that this is a rough guide and your mileage may vary.

 Today seamless gutters are de rigueur, they have beaten out all the competition because they are simple and custom to every home they are installed on.
-All a homeowner needs to do is choose the material, size, and color that they wish to install, and the contractor will schedule a crew to install it.
-Most seamless gutter jobs take only one day.
+All a homeowner needs to do is choose the material, size, and color that they wish to install, and the gutter contractor will schedule a crew to install it.
+Most seamless gutter services take only one day.

 These gutters come in precut segments that are then cut again to fit any specific length and then overlapped and sealed.
 The problem with these gutters is that they have more points of failure than seamless.
 If you have issues with old gutters, it is worth considering upgrading to seamless.